The World’s Most Abused Animals: Chickens Used for Meat and Eggs

 Save Chickens at Every Meal

-You can help end this cruelty by going vegan.
 For great tips, easy ingredient swaps, and free recipes to help you make the transition, take the vegan pledge.
-If you’re in the Philippines, order PETA’s free vegetarian/vegan starter kit today!
+If you’re in the Philippines, order PETA’s free vegan starter kit today!